Long Tail Keywords What Are They For and How Do We Use Them?

 Google isn’t going to rank you for “personal finance” unless it thinks you’re an authority in the niche.
 The more you are bringing in traffic for terms like “budgeting tips for college students”, “how to save for a family vacation”, and “best apps for financial planning”—the more Google is going to recognize your site as an authoritative source.

-How To Use Long Tail Keywords for SEO
+So How Do You Use Long Tail Keywords?

 In the end, long tail keywords are the linchpin to a successful content marketing strategy.
-By focusing your keyword research around low competition search terms with crystal clear user intent, you are going to rank more easily and drive more targeted traffic.
+By focusing the keywords you research around low competition search terms with crystal clear user intent, you are going to rank more easily and drive more targeted traffic.

 Your long tail keywords should drive your blog content.
-Behind every long tail keyword is a user looking for a specific type of information.
+Behind all long tail keywords is a user looking for a specific type of information.
 The more you can create quality content that gives users what they need, the better chance you’ll have of ranking.

 At the same time, you can also use long tail keywords as ideas for what should go into a broader post.
 For example, if you are doing a mega skyscraper article on How to Train a Dog, you could include sections or sprinkle sentences targeting long tails that naturally fit, like these:

 - easy dog training strategies

 - how to train a dog not to bite